 Behind followed Fredriksson in the March, coming home in an undisturbed third place.

 Ray Riddall incurred a late race drive through penalty.
 Allowing his team mate David Jacques back into fourth.
 The penalty also allowed both Martin Lacina and Michal Janak through.
 Janak thus securing the last point for a struggling Ferrari-team.

 Jundt incredibly only missed the points by one spot, bringing his dilapidated March home in seventh.
 In front of Gerard Ryon in a second Ferrari and a disappointed Ray Riddall who missed out on points in the last laps.

-The top ten was concluded by Philippe Marinelli in a Tyrrell.
+The top ten was concluded by Philippe Martinelli in a Tyrrell.

-All by the end, Swiss Bruppacher received a drive through, allowing Vermeersch to secure 14th spot.
+All by the end, Swiss Bruppacher received a drive through, allowing Voigt to secure 14th spot.
 In a car that should on paper not even have qualified.
 Concluding our race weekend on a high.

 Voigt deserved a treat.
 So we took the whole John Love team to the Mala Mala game reserve, just North of Joburg, for a braai.
 And with the help of some Stellenbosch-bottles, soon convinced the Rhodesians to put their March 701 on a boat to Barcelona.

 Just some admins left to deal with.